Paying a little more on your consolidated loans so you can get out of debt more efficiently.

 So for every month you can shave off of the time it takes to pay off your debt means you pay one month less of added interest.
 You can basically save money on interest charges so it costs less overall to pay back your student loans.

-How you qualify for an ICR
+How you qualify for income contingent repayment

 Just like other hardship-based programs such as an IBR and Pay as You Earn program, you have to be able to prove at least partial financial hardship to qualify for income-contingent repayment.